geneontology/molecular_function_refactoring/direct_reg_inf_notes.md

 We also have no way to infer without linking b1 and b2
 Solution: Add an edge to bind b1 to b2 (sameAs?)

+What about inference in the other direction.
+Can we infer that something is a transducer/sensor?
+Is this desirable?